nunofonseca/msi/README.md

 #### Compile and install

 MSI requires several third-party programs to operate.
-A script (scripts/msi_install.sh) is provided to facilitate the installation of MSI and some dependencies, others need to be already installed in the system (e.g., R 3.6.0 or above).
+A script (scripts/msi_install.sh) is provided to facilitate the installation of MSI and some dependencies, others need to be already installed in the system (e.g., R 3.6.0 or above, EMBOSS 6.5 or above).
 A list of system dependencies can be found in MSI's [Dockerfile](https://github.com/nunofonseca/msi/Dockerfile).

 To install MSI to a specific folder (e.g., ~/msi) run `./scripts/msi_install.sh -i ~/msi`